 Dexter's guilt induced daydreams in " Space Case" including a giant fork like object heading directly towards Dee Dee's head, Dee Dee's arm being sliced in place of a sausage and Dee Dee's decapitated head on Dexter's plate!

 Whenever Dexters mom gets angry she's pretty terrifying, especially in the episode "Dee Dee Locks And The Ness".
 Its no wonder why Dexter, Dee Dee, and their dad never say no to her favors.

 Puppet Pal Mitch, especially in the live-action skits. *shudder*

-For this troper, I recall a episode where Dexter makes Dee Dee a deal, to make her smarter, and he does so by removing her brain, Complete with opening up her head to remove said brain, and placing a larger smarter one in!
+"Dexter's Assistant", in which Dexter makes Dee Dee smarter.
+He does so by removing her brain, complete with opening up her head while she's still awake, taking out her tiny brain, and placing a larger, smarter one in its place!